assemble/assemble/README.md

 * [dest](#dest)
 * [copy](#copy)

-Assemble has first-class support for [vinyl-fs](http://github.com/wearefractal/vinyl-fs), so any [gulp](http://gulpjs.com) plugin can be used in your assemble pipeline.
+Assemble has first-class support for [vinyl-fs][], so any [gulp][] plugin can be used in your assemble pipeline.

 ### .src

-Create a [vinyl](http://github.com/gulpjs/vinyl) stream.
+Create a [vinyl][] stream.
 Takes glob patterns or filepaths to the source files to read.

 **Params**